hongjic/sgw/README.md

 # SGW
 SGW is a simple non-blocking micro-service gateway built upon Netty, it stands between different types of http clients and all micro-service backends (mostly using faster RPC protocols).

-The main purpose of this project is to build a protocol conversion and request dispatching layer, and aims to handle large throughput (which results in using Netty as the base framework).
+The main purpose of this project is to build a protocol transition and request dispatching layer, and aims to handle large throughput (which results in using Netty as the base framework).

 Other features include:

 * Service discovery/load balancing
+* Pooled connections
-* Filters
+* Zuul style Filters
 * Spring style router configuration

 [中文文档](./README_CHN.md)